NazemMahmud/symfony-scraping/README.md

 # Next Todo:
-- Store API: check unique value for regi code [DONE]
+- Store API: check unique value for regi code
-  - Indexing for regi code [LATER]
+  - Indexing for regi code
-- Index, Delete, Update API
+- Delete, Update [DONE] | Index, API
+- Add pagination and filtering. store last pagination and filtering in redis and fetch
+- Use redis: store: 1. all registration code, 2.
+ALL ids, 3: when delete remobe those ids
+-
 - Check with original scraping script (from file and from site)
 - Create turnover crapping
 - Create & Get API for turnover
-- Add pagination and filtering
+-
 - Front end

 # Additional: